cocos/cocos-docs/en/cocos-service/agc-appmessaging.md

+> **Note**: this version of the documentation has been archived and is no longer maintained.
+Please move to the [latest version](https://service.cocos.com/document/en/agc-appmessaging.html).

 # App Messaging (AppGallery Connect) Quick Start

 You can use [App Messaging](https://developer.huawei.com/consumer/en/doc/development/AppGallery-connect-Guides/agc-appmessage-introduction) of AppGallery Connect to send relevant messages to target users actively using your app to encourage them to use key app functions.
 For example, you can send in-app messages to encourage users to subscribe to certain products, provide tips on passing a game level, or recommend activities of a restaurant.